Computationally-efficient Graph Modeling with Refined Graph Random Features: Introduction Related Work

-This paper is organized as follows: \begin{enumerate}[leftmargin=*,nosep] \item In Sec.~\ref{sec:refined_grfs}, we present the refined GRFs++ mechanism, introducing the walk-stitching technique (Sec.~\ref{sec:walk-stitching}), a general termination strategy (Sec.~\ref{sec:beyond_bernoulli}), and their connection to higher-order de-convolutions.
-In Sec.~\ref{sec:refined_grfs} (continued in Sec.~\ref{sec:theory}), we also provide an intrinsic connection between finding a particular instantiation of the GRFs++ algorithm for a given graph kernel and higher-order \textit{(de-)convolutions} of the discrete series encoding its kernel matrix as a Taylor series involving powers of the graph's weight matrices. \item In Sec. \ref{sec:theory}, we provide theoretical analysis of GRFs++, including its unbiasedness and concentration results.
-We show that stitching more walks improves approximation. \item In Sec. \ref{sec:experiments}, we provide thorough experimental evidence comparing GRFs++ to regular GRFs on approximation quality, speed, and several downstream tasks: normal vector field prediction on meshes, clustering and graph classification. \item We conclude in Sec.~\ref{sec:conclusion} and provide all additional results in the Appendix (Sec.~\ref{sec:appendix}). \end{enumerate}
+\begin{enumerate} \item In Sec.~\ref{sec:refined_grfs}, we present the refined GRFs++ mechanism, introducing the walk-stitching technique (Sec.~\ref{sec:walk-stitching}), a general termination strategy (Sec.~\ref{sec:beyond_bernoulli}), and their connection to higher-order de-convolutions.
+In Sec.~\ref{sec:refined_grfs} (continued in Sec.~\ref{sec:theory}), we also provide an intrinsic connection between finding a particular instantiation of the GRFs++ algorithm for a given graph kernel and higher-order \textit{(de-) convolutions} of the discrete series encoding its kernel matrix as a Taylor series involving powers of the graph's weight matrices. \item In Sec.~\ref{sec:theory}, we provide theoretical analysis of GRFs++, including its unbiasedness and concentration results.
+We show that stitching more walks improves approximation. \item In Sec. \ref{sec:experiments}, we provide a thorough experimental evidence comparing GRFs++ to regular GRFs on approximation quality, speed, and several downstream tasks: normal vector field prediction on meshes, clustering, graph and image classification. \item We conclude in Sec.~\ref{sec:conclusion} and provide the theoretical proofs in the Appendix (Sec.~\ref{sec:appendix}). \end{enumerate}